LSM-based Storage Techniques: A Survey: LSM-tree Basics

 \subsubsection{Some Well-Known Optimizations}

-There are two well-known optimizations that are used by most LSM implementations today.
+There are two well-known optimizations that are used by most LSM-tree implementations today.

-\textbf{Bloom Filter.} A Bloom filter~\cite{bloom-filter1970} is a space-efficient probabilistic data structure designed to aid in answering membership queries.
-It supports two operations, that is, inserting a key and testing the membership of a given key.
+\textbf{Bloom Filter.} A Bloom filter~\cite{bloom-filter1970} is a space-efficient probabilistic data structure designed to aid in answering set membership queries.
+It supports two operations, i.e., inserting a key and testing the membership of a given key.
 To insert a key, it applies multiple hash functions to map the key into multiple locations in a bit vector and sets the bits at these locations to 1.
-To check the existence of a given key, the key again is hashed to multiple locations.
+To check the existence of a given key, the key is again hashed to multiple locations.
 If all of the bits are 1, then the Bloom filter reports that the key probably exists.
 By design, the Bloom filter can report false positives but not false negatives.

-Bloom filters can be built on top of LSM disk components to greatly improve point lookup performance.
-To search a disk component, a point lookup query can first check its Bloom filter and then proceed to search its \btree only if its associated the Bloom filter reports a positive answer.
+Bloom filters can be built on top of disk components to greatly improve point lookup performance.
+To search a disk component, a point lookup query can first check its Bloom filter and then proceed to search its \btree only if its associated Bloom filter reports a positive answer.
 Alternatively, a Bloom filter can be built for each leaf page of a disk component.
 In this design, a point lookup query can first search the non-leaf pages of a \btree to locate the leaf page, where the non-leaf pages are assumed to be small enough to be cached, and then check the associated Bloom filter before fetching the leaf page to reduce disk I/Os.
 Note that the false positives reported by a Bloom filter do not impact the correctness of a query, but a query may waste some I/O searching for non-existent keys.
 The false positive rate of a Bloom filter can be computed as $(1-e^{-kn/m})^k$, where $k$ is the number of hash functions, $n$ is the number of keys, and $m$ is the total number of bits~\cite{bloom-filter1970}.
 Furthermore, the optimal number of hash functions that minimizes the false positive rate is $k=\frac{m}{n}ln2$.
 In practice, most systems typically use 10 bits/key as a default configuration, which gives a 1\% false positive rate.
 Since Bloom filters are very small and can often be cached in memory, the number of disk I/Os for point lookups is greatly reduced by their use.